 Union Station Counter Associate

-Responsible for providing front line customer service which includes the production and distribution of MarquetteCards, U-Passes and name tags, and the sale of USPS and UPS shipping services and products.
+Responsible for providing front line customer service which includes the production and distribution of MarquetteCards, U-Passes and name tags, and the sale of USPS, UPS, MCTS, and other services and products.
 Also includes the accounting of large sums of money, light office work, and the use of specialized computer hardware and software.
+Summer 2022 position, applicants should have 20 - 25 hours per week available to work (Monday - Friday).

 University Information Specialists

-Information Specialists staff front desk locations: the Alumni Memorial Union and Zilber Hall.
+Information Specialists staff the University Information Center known as the Info Desk in the Alumni Memorial Union.
 Responsibilities include, but are not limited to: answering questions about Marquette University and Milwaukee both over the phone through the 1-800 Marquette line and in person, forwarding questions to the appropriate source, communicating with other departments within the AMU and assisting with the security of the student union by notifying the Building Supervisor of potential problems.
-Information Center Specialists are expected to be friendly, resourceful and open to learning.
-They act as both a knowledge and communications base in all four locations, especially after business hours.
-The Information Center in the AMU is also the location of Marquette's Lost and Found and where customers can receive vending machine refunds.
+University Information Specialists are expected to be friendly, resourceful and open to learning.
+They act as both a knowledge and communications base especially after business hours.
+The Info Desk in the AMU is also the location of Marquette's Lost and Found and where customers can receive vending machine refunds.